 In some cases, after performing this step, your Mac will restart normally.
 In other cases, you might instead see a progress bar on startup.
 If the progress bar fills up and then the Mac starts up, you're probably good to go.
 In some cases we've seen, however, the Mac shuts down at around the halfway point in the progress bar.

 In some situations, you may need to reset your computer's System Management Controller (SMC).
-This is largely a last-ditch attempt to fix the current version of Mac OS X or macOS Sierra before attempting to recover the data and moving on to re-installing the OS.
+This is largely a last-ditch attempt to fix the current version of macOS before attempting to recover the data and moving on to re-installing the OS.

 On a Mac laptop press Shift+Control+Option/Alt at the same time as you plug in the power cable.